awsdocs/amazon-kendra-developer-guide/doc_source/iam-roles.md

 ### IAM roles for ServiceNow data sources<a name="iam-roles-ds-sn"></a>

 When you use a ServiceNow as a data source, you provide a role with the following policies:
 + Permission to access the Secrets Manager secret that contains the user name and password for the ServiceNow site\.
-For more information about the contents of the secret, see [Using a ServiceNow data source](data-source-servicenow.md)\.
+For more information about the contents of the secret, see [ServiceNow](data-source-servicenow.md)\.
 + Permission to use the AWS KMS customer master key \(CMK\) to decrypt the user name and password secret stored by Secrets Manager\.
 + Permission to use the `BatchPutDocument` and `BatchDeleteDocument` operations to update the index\.